The World Through the Eyes of a Corporate Video Production Company

 Introduction – Promo Video

 I am a video producer based in London, UK.
-This blog is an exploration into the world of marketing, communication, technology, ethics and the future of humanity.
+This blog is an exploration into the world of marketing, communication, technology, ethics and the future of humanity – from the perspective of a video producer.
 I have found myself in the middle of a video revolution.
 Online video is at our fingertips.
 How is this new era affecting who we are as people, consumers and businesses?
 Video is already the dominant source of traffic on the Internet and the coming years looks likely to expand further.
 A point may come when every business on the planet will need a video presence or risk extinction.
 This new Information age with video at the helm is exciting.
 It does however, throw up ethical concerns and a consideration of the role video will play over the coming years.
-This blog will be exploring exploring marketing, technology, communication, philosophy and the long term future of life on the planet.
+The blog explores this and the new media such as virtual reality that looks set to profoundly affect the way we communicate with the world.

 Video Production and Online Marketing – Video Marketing